-If, to your horror, you have searched everywhere for a reflective surface but can't find one, you have made a fruitless or vain search for a mirror.
-Vain is from Latin vanus "empty," and in English it originally meant "lacking value or effect, futile"; we still say "a vain attempt" using that sense, and the phrase "in vain" means "without success."
-Normally, though, vain means "conceited, too proud of oneself."
+Vain is from Latin vanus, "empty," and in English it originally meant "lacking value or effect, futile," like your vain attempt to find a pencil in your messy, overstuffed backpack.
+Likewise, the phrase "in vain" means "without success."
+Vain also means "conceited, too proud of oneself."
 Carly Simon's line "You're so vain, you probably think this song is about you" is an excellent illustration of this use.